Transform fried egg and toast into a beautiful ‘flower toast’ to brighten your breakfast or lunch! Everyone loves this ‘egg in the basket’.

-But I digress.
-Here is a recipe for fried egg and toast, and a lesson in the importance of presentation.
-Kipper quite likes egg and toast whatever shape they come in, but flower toast (aka egg in the basket) is far and away her favourite, even though, presumably, all variations taste like, well, toast, and egg.
+Kipper quite likes egg and toast whatever shape they come in, but ‘flower toast’ (aka ‘egg in the basket’) is far and away her favourite.
+This is despite, presumably, all variations tasting like, well, toast and egg.

 At the weekend she was apparently imploring DH to ask me to make flower toast.
-Not sure why she didn’t just ask me herself.
+I’m not sure why she didn’t just ask me herself.
 In any case, we made some and it she enthusiastically devoured it!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)